hairyf/overlastic/docs/en/guide/getting-started.md

 ## Global

-You can register Unoverlays globally, it will inherit the application context for all popup layers, of course, it is optional, everything is up to you.
+You can register overlays globally, it will inherit the application context for all popup layers, of course, it is optional, everything is up to you.

 ```ts
 // main.js